-The lands located between the Sundance Generating Plant and Wabamun Lake are currently designated Country Residential (CR) District in the County's Land Use Bylaw.
+Lands located between the Sundance Generating Plant and Wabamun Lake (part of SE 29-52-4-W5M) are districted Country Residential (CR) District in the County's Land Use Bylaw.
 These lands consist of approximately 16.4 ha or 0.07% of the Plan area and are currently developed with buildings accessory to the Sundance Generating Plant.
-TransAlta will demolish the buildings and remediate the site to an agricultural standard.
+These lands shall retain their Country Residential (CR) districting in the Land Use Bylaw.